collapsed-stacks/startups/questions/835/ios-vs-android-first-what-makes-ios-first-a-valid-strategy-for-mobile-app-compa.md

 - posted by: [Matthew Haugen](https://stackexchange.com/users/1325646/matthew-haugen) on 2014-09-29
 - score: 2

-<p>I like to think I'm wrong on this, but as a general rule, I'd say it's just a mixture of habit and "coolness" factor, more than anything too objective.
-I have a Windows Phone--try not to laugh too hard--so I'll admit that I look at the battle over these two phones from somewhat of an exterior perspective, but I think you might be reading a bit too much into it. <em>"This question appears to be off-topic because it asks us to explain the behaviors of others."</em></p>
+I like to think I'm wrong on this, but as a general rule, I'd say it's just a mixture of habit and "coolness" factor, more than anything too objective.
+I have a Windows Phone--try not to laugh too hard--so I'll admit that I look at the battle over these two phones from somewhat of an exterior perspective, but I think you might be reading a bit too much into it. *"This question appears to be off-topic because it asks us to explain the behaviors of others."*

-<p>What's about to follow are some pretty wild, baseless judgments that display my guesses about what could be the cause for this, so take this with a grain of salt.
-I'm also not sure that this necessarily explains it all, but it does account for a few select cases of startups that I've dealt with.</p>
+What's about to follow are some pretty wild, baseless judgments that display my guesses about what could be the cause for this, so take this with a grain of salt.
+I'm also not sure that this necessarily explains it all, but it does account for a few select cases of startups that I've dealt with.

-<p><strong>Habit</strong></p>
+**Habit**

-<p>Per model, I suspect iPhone has better coverage than Android.
+Per model, I suspect iPhone has better coverage than Android.
 There are a lot of Android devices, but that just means that their attention becomes distributed throughout them, which means it's hard for innovators to objectively look at the world and see the numbers accurately.
 Say you have a party with five attendees: one has a Galaxy Note, one has an HTC One, two have iPhones, one has an LG G3.
-If you aren't <em>technically minded</em> (whatever that means), you might not draw the correlation that three of those are Android devices and only two are iPhones, you might just see it as three individual and unrelated devices <em>and two iPhones</em>.
-I suspect a similar effect can be seen in people's views of the actual market-share.</p>
+If you aren't *technically minded* (whatever that means), you might not draw the correlation that three of those are Android devices and only two are iPhones, you might just see it as three individual and unrelated devices *and two iPhones*.
+I suspect a similar effect can be seen in people's views of the actual market-share.

-<p>Furthermore, by only having one (or two) iPhone models, Apple has managed to keep the mental picture people draw to have a physical form.
+Furthermore, by only having one (or two) iPhone models, Apple has managed to keep the mental picture people draw to have a physical form.
 What do I mean by that?
 Look even just at the semantics: "iPhone" is hardware, and "Android" is software.
-I think the fact that Apple can capitalize on people's touch senses and give them a device to imagine the feeling of makes it seem more significant, so even though Android has a better market share, many people's minds will consider an iPhone to be more <em>real</em> than an operating system.
-Unfortunately, then, a lot of excited small business owners still make decisions based off of subjective, non-truths about the marketplace.</p>
+I think the fact that Apple can capitalize on people's touch senses and give them a device to imagine the feeling of makes it seem more significant, so even though Android has a better market share, many people's minds will consider an iPhone to be more *real* than an operating system.
+Unfortunately, then, a lot of excited small business owners still make decisions based off of subjective, non-truths about the marketplace.

-<p>The same kind of thing applies consumer-side, too (and remember, SMB owners are consumers).
+The same kind of thing applies consumer-side, too (and remember, SMB owners are consumers).
 For most people (and obviously a lot of people are different), phones are just phones.
 The average consumer probably doesn't get excited about the new version of Android, so much as they might get excited about the new phone.
-But people <em>do</em> get excited about the new iPhone.
-That leads to an overall consensus that iPhones are more popular, even though people who recognize a phone for its firmware might see a different picture.</p>
+But people *do* get excited about the new iPhone.
+That leads to an overall consensus that iPhones are more popular, even though people who recognize a phone for its firmware might see a different picture.

-<p><strong>Coolness</strong></p>
+**Coolness**

-<p>I suspect, similarly, a lot of SMB owners and consumers consider the iPhone to just be a cooler device, regardless of market share.
+I suspect, similarly, a lot of SMB owners and consumers consider the iPhone to just be a cooler device, regardless of market share.
 Having an app in the store has become a social necessity for a lot of companies, and I think that plays into it.
 Much of Apple's success can be traced back to people who think their products are just cooler than their nerdy equivalents in Android, or even PCs.
-Some of that is beginning to shift, but there are still legacy thoughts in play that sway the decision-makers at small businesses.</p>
+Some of that is beginning to shift, but there are still legacy thoughts in play that sway the decision-makers at small businesses.